mwvgroup/Surface-Brightness/README.md

 4. 'File list.csv' contains a list of the .tar archives and .int files corresponding to each supernova.
 It will also be updated to include a list of which .int files in which the intended target was not observed.

+5. The script treats the error in pixel area and flux conversion factor as being zero.
+To change these alter the values of the variable Pixel_area_err and flux_conv_err respectivley.